Braves blast 4 HRs, beat Dodgers 9-2 for 3-1 lead in NLCS

-Adam Duvall and Freddie Freeman also homered for Atlanta, which bounced right back from blowing a late lead in an agonizing loss Tuesday and ended its 10-game losing streak at Dodger Stadium.

-Game 5 is Thursday in Los Angeles, with the Braves one win from their first pennant in 22 years and the defending World Series champions facing elimination.
-Last year, the Dodgers trailed 0-2 and 1-3 against Atlanta in the NLCS before roaring back to win three straight games at a neutral site in Arlington, Texas.
+Game 5 is Thursday in Los Angeles.
+Last year, the Dodgers also trailed 0-2 and 1-3 against Atlanta in the NLCS before roaring back to win three straight games at a neutral site in Arlington, Texas.

+“As we saw last year, winning a game is hard, especially a veteran team like this that we’re playing,” Braves manager Brian Snitker said.
+“But I feel good about our club just from what we experienced last year and where these guys are.”

+Adam Duvall and Freddie Freeman also homered for the Braves, who bounced right back from blowing a late lead in an agonizing loss Tuesday to end their 10-game skid at Dodger Stadium.

+“I feel like everyone has really hunkered down and dug their heels in and everyone is really focused,” Rosario said through a translator.
+“That’s something that I’m really proud to be a part of.”

+Rosario became the first player to have two four-hit games in a League Championship Series.
+He drove in four runs and scored three while continuing his torrid postseason hitting, finishing a double short of the cycle.
+He homered in the second inning, tripled in the third, singled in the fifth and clocked a three-run homer in the ninth.

+Rosario hit for the cycle last month against San Francisco, achieving the feat on just five total pitches.

+“I’ve been using that bat that I hit for the cycle with and it has not disappointed.
+I had that double remaining and I’m like, ‘Man, this bat has not let me down yet,'” he said.
+“As soon as I hit that second one out, I go, `Oh well, there goes the double.'”

-They’ll need to jump-start their offense to have a shot.
-Their first five hitters — Mookie Betts, Corey Seager, NL batting champion Trea Turner, Will Smith and Gavin Lux — were a combined 0 for 17.
+The Dodgers will need to jump-start their offense to have a shot at another NLCS comeback.
+Their first five hitters — Mookie Betts, Corey Seager, NL batting champion Trea Turner, Will Smith and Gavin Lux — were a combined 0 for 17 in Game 4.

-Los Angeles, which had won 18 of 19 at home going back to the regular season, has won six straight postseason elimination games dating to last year.
+Los Angeles, which had won 18 of 19 at home going back to the regular season, has won six consecutive postseason elimination games dating to last year.

 Rosario was acquired from Cleveland on July 30 as the Braves remade their depleted outfield before the trade deadline.